RWS-CFNS/cap-dab-server/README.md

    DAB+ stream.
 Navigate to `DAB+` with the arrow keys and press `Spacebar` to select.
    `Return` will move to the next screen.
-4. Select the input source type, choose GStreamer to use a HTTP webstream for example.
+4. Select the input source type, choose GStreamer to use an HTTP web-stream for example.
 5. In the next screen, enter the path (for File and FIFO) or the GSTURI (for GStreamer).
 In our example, we'll use a local VLC instance streaming a